mesonbuild/meson/docs/markdown/Subprojects.md

 The command-line `meson subprojects checkout <branch_name>` will checkout a branch, or create one with `-b` argument, in every git subprojects.
 This is useful when starting local changes across multiple subprojects.
-It is still your responsability to commit and push in each repository where you made local changes.
+It is still your responsibility to commit and push in each repository where you made local changes.

 To come back to the revision set in wrap file (i.e. master), just run